ALEX11BR/everybodyCodes2024/README.md

 - heredocs,
 - typing the input followed by a `^D`.

+Starting with day 8, the quests were solved in the day they were published.

 ## Generate code for a new day
 ```sh
 ./generate-ex.sh ${DAY}